KEYNOTE SPEAKER I IN IPMV 2025

 Prof. James Tin-Yau Kwok, The Hong Kong University of Science and Technology, Hong Kong, China

-BIO: Prof. Kwok is a Professor in the Department of Computer Science and Engineering, Hong Kong University of Science and Technology.
-Prof. Kwok served / is serving as an Associate Editor for the IEEE Transactions on Neural Networks and Learning Systems, Neurocomputing, Artificial Intelligence Journal, International Journal of Data Science and Analytics, and Editorial Board Member of Machine Learning.
-He is also serving as Senior Area Chairs of major machine learning / AI conferences including NeurIPS, ICML, ICLR, and IJCAI.
+BIO: James Kwok is a Professor in the Department of Computer Science and Engineering, Hong Kong University of Science and Technology.
+He is an IEEE Fellow.
+He has served / is serving as an Associate Editor for the IEEE Transactions on Neural Networks and Learning Systems, Neural Networks, Neurocomputing, Artificial Intelligence Journal, International Journal of Data Science and Analytics, and on the Editorial Board of Machine Learning.
+He is also serving as Senior Area Chairs of major machine learning / AI conferences including NeurIPS, ICML, ICLR, IJCAI.
+He is on the IJCAI Board of Trustees.
 He is recognized as the Most Influential Scholar Award Honorable Mention for "outstanding and vibrant contributions to the field of AAAI/IJCAI between 2009 and 2019".
-He is an IEEE Fellow, and will be the IJCAI-2025 Program Chair.
+Prof Kwok is the IJCAI-2025 Program Chair.

 Fellow of IEEE